 By now, you will hopefully have at least 100 – 250 subscribers.
 But again, if you do not, that does not mean you are doing anything wrong.
 It just means there is room for improvement.

-You want to continue to focus on your list and what you can provide for them that gives them the value and help they need.
+You want to continue to focus on your list and ensure every email nurtures and provides value.

 What are the signs I should quit blogging?